WICG/background-sync/explainer.md

 </html>
 ```

-The 'interval' is merely a suggestion of how often relevant content will be ready for synchronizing.
+The 'interval' is a suggestion.
 The UA makes no guarantee as to when the sync event may be called.
-If an event is non-'repeating', then 'interval' is meant to suggest when the sync event should run.  'urgent' requests are higher priority than non-urgent requests.
-Use an 'urgent' request to send an email or tweet, while non-urgent requests are useful for occassional synchronization.
-Because 'urgent' requests might be less resource-friendly, they cannot be 'repeating'.
+If an event is non-`repeating`, then `interval` is meant to suggest when the sync event should run.  `urgent` requests are higher priority than non-urgent requests.
+Use an `urgent` request to send an email or tweet, while non-urgent requests are useful for occassional synchronization.

+Because `urgent` requests might be less resource-friendly, they cannot be `repeating`.

 ## Handling Synchronization Events

+Synchronization happens from the Service Worker context via the new `sync` event.
+It is passed the `data` string and the id from the invoking request.

 ```js
 // sw.js